unixko/DaikinCon/README.md

 1. Find a varaint your need for your device by reading Installation Manual from http://www.onlinecontroller.daikineurope.com/ .
 Also open your Daikin unit and check that it actually has appropiated socket (like S21) on board.
 2. Order JST connectors parts.
 I use https://lcsc.com/
 3. Order JST crimp tool.
 I recommend one that has multiple sizes like 0.25mm/0.5mm/1.0mm since each header in wire harness has different size.
 4. If your device board doesn't has socket but has circuit at that position, it MIGHT be possible to soldering socket onto board.
-For example, I soldering X50A socket onto board and BRP069A41 works.
+For example, I soldering X50A socket onto board and use BRP069A41 with customs cable and it works.
 However, you need surface mounted soldering tool.

 ![x50a_socket_position](https://user-images.githubusercontent.com/44964969/62941229-c4f1c580-bdff-11e9-98b8-2ec45b25d760.jpg)